Edinburgh is one of the world’s leading research universities.

 Some of our current research activities include stem cells and regenerative therapies, renewable energy and wave and tidal-stream power, and intellectual property and technology law.

-In 2009 the University attracted record levels of investment for its pioneering research work.
+In 2012/13 we attracted record levels of investment for our pioneering research work.

-The total value of research awards was £249 million, including awards from government, the EU, research councils, charities and industry.
+The total value of competitive research grants was £300 million, including awards from government, the EU, research councils, charities and industry.
+This is 20% more than the £250 million we secured in 2011/12.